khazzz/lagomk/README.md

-agom framework for java experiments.
+Lagom framework for java experiments.

 I adopted a blog project from https://github.com/jvz/lagom-example and added missing functionality.
 Now it supports write-side CQRS with